vexakuro67/vexakuro67/README.md

 ![Header](./github-header-banner.png)

-## About Me
+# Hi there 👋

+I'm a developer who spends most of my time working on game servers, backend systems, and old C++ code that probably should have been rewritten years ago.

+Currently rebuilding and modernizing legacy MMORPG infrastructure while experimenting with newer technologies along the way.

+## What I'm Working On

-* Developing MMORPG and action game server systems
+* 🎮 Multiplayer game server development
-* Working with modern C++ and legacy C++ codebases
+* ⚙️ Modernizing legacy C++ projects
-* Building cross-platform networking solutions for Windows and Linux
-* Creating internal web dashboards with TypeScript and Node.js
+* 🌐 Backend services with TypeScript and Node.js
-* Researching game security, networking, and DDoS mitigation
+* 🐧 Linux infrastructure and DDoS protection
-* Reverse engineering legacy game clients and server architectures
+* 🔍 Reverse engineering game clients and protocols
+* 🗄️ PostgreSQL and database architecture

-## Tech Stack
+## Tech I Use

 ### Languages